INFLUENCEorg/aiagents/README.md

 ### Build the library ###
+To build the library,
+* follow the steps in 'prepare aiagents for use'
-To build the library, go to the aiagents directory and execute
+* go to the aiagents directory and execute
 ```
 ./build.sh
 ```